casualcore/casual/middleware/buffer/documentation/serialization/field/string.development.md

 # field string serialization

-Functionality to serialize fielded buffer to and from string representation
+Functionality to serialize a fielded buffer to and from a string representation

 ## semantics

-Developer creates a _mapping-file_ that defines a set of transformations/serializations for `field <-> string` bound to an arbitrary and unique key.
+Developer creates a _mapping-file_ that defines a set of transformations/serializations for `field <-> string` bound to an arbitrary unique key.

-From this _mapping-file_ the developer generates a `cpp file`, and then compiles and link the implementation to the executable.
+From this _mapping-file_ the developer generates a `cpp file`, and then compiles and links the implementation to the executable.
 This can of course be done via a shared object.

-From the code that is going to perform the serialization, the developer uses the `C-api` to invoke a specifik transformation/serialization by provide the arbitrary key (and the input/output - buffer/string)
+From the code that is going to perform the serialization, the developer uses the `C-api` to invoke a specific transformation/serialization by providing the arbitrary key (and the input/output - buffer/string)

 ## mapping file